hwayne/learntla-v2/docs/core/functions.rst

     :diff: duplicates/fs_2/duplicates.tla
     :ss: duplicates_len_5_or_less

   Now, instead of checking all length 5 sequences, we're checking all length 5 *or smaller* sequences!
-This is a useful specifying trick known as *state sweeping*.

   Strictly speaking, sweeping isn't *necessary*: we can, with sufficient cleverness, construct a complex operator that does the same thing.
 Sweeping, however, is often much *easier* than doing that, and frees up your brainpower for the actual process of specification.